 Refugees – along with most other clergy I wish we would be more generous in the quota we take into our country.
 We accept refugees in on a percentage basis, 1.5 per 1000 of population – half the rate of Australia and beneath the rate of many third world countries.
 And I am a little uneasy about our food exports.
 In Australia with its endless acres, I would occasionally see the claim that our produce was feeding a hungry world.
 I’ve seen NZ referred to as the ‘Saudi Arabia of milk’.
 But, when I am in Asia I see our products on the high priced, specialty food shelves.
 Poor people don’t get to eat our produce.
 That’s the reality of our life and the cornerstone of our prosperity, so I should shut up and be thankful.

 However, there is one area in which New Zealand is already a world leader.
-With our small English-speaking population, with an educated and tech-savvy workforce, a low incidence of corruption and all within clearly defined borders, we are used by many companies, (Google, banking, insurance, start-ups) as a test-bed for new products.
+With our small English-speaking population, with an educated and tech-savvy workforce, a low incidence of corruption and all within clearly defined borders, we are used by many companies, (Searching companies like Google, banking, insurance, start-ups) as a test-bed for new products.
 We are, in fact a laboratory for new products and new concepts for the entire world.
 Now that’s exciting!